Intermediate Jacobians and linearizability

 a group homomorphism.
 It is called {\em regular} if for any smooth connected variety $T$ over $\bC$, $t_0\in T(\mathbb C)$, and codimension-two cycle $Z \in Z^2(T\times X)$, the map

 is induced by a morphism $T \to A$, defined over $\mathbb C$.
 Such a morphism is unique if it exists.
 An example of a regular homomorphism is the Abel-Jacobi map

-This is bijective when $X$ is smooth rationally connected by \cite[Theorem I(i)]{BS}, and {\em universal}, i.e., initial object in the category of regular homomorphisms from $\CH^2(X)_{\rm alg}$, see \cite{Murre}, \cite{Kahn}.
+This is bijective by \cite[Theorem I(i)]{BS}, and {\em universal}, i.e., initial object in the category of regular homomorphisms from $\CH^2(X)_{\rm alg}$, see \cite{Murre}, \cite{Kahn}.
 This identification endows $\CH^2(X)_{\rm alg}$ with the structure of a principally polarized abelian variety, and we denote this scheme by $(\mathrm{\mathbf{CH}}^2_{X/\mathbb C})^0$.